 Emeril Lagasse is today's co-host; mother/son duos compete in a cook-off; Portuguese soup; eggplant parm; Hilaria Baldwin.

-Oprah shares a healthy recipe and answers rapid-fire questions; chicken noodle soup.
+Oprah Winfrey shares a recipe from her cookbook "Food, Health and Happiness" and answers audience questions; Rachael prepares chicken noodle soup.

 Seventeen weight-loss tips; back to basics with Dr. Ian Smith and nutritionist Keri Glassman; co-host Bob Harper shares his tips on weight loss; Rachael is making a soup and sandwich combo.